um-dsp/Morphence/README.md

 In order to generate 5 batches (pools of models) we execute the same command for b2, b3, b4 and b5.

+**Demo**: Generating a batch "b1" of 10 models where 5 are adversarially-trained

 ### Morphence Evaluation
 ```
 $ python test.py [data_name] [attack] [p] [n] [Q_max] [lamda] [batch_size=128] [epsilon=0.3] [batch_number=b1]